CodeFab-io/powerplant-coding-challenge/README.md

 * Increases the clarity (from my point of view) for the consumer of the functions: they don't just have to provide a `decimal` as input to a function, they need to provide a `Load`;

 * You get to better leverage the compiler when you have to perform refactors.
-I am usually a fan of trying to refactor something and the following the compiler and unit tests to get everything working again.
+I am usually a fan of trying to refactor something and then following the compiler and unit tests to get everything working again.

 ## Unit tests